-Building three interconnected systems that enabled 300+ annual tests while improving quality — proving velocity and rigor can compound, not compete
+Building three interconnected systems that enabled 300+ annual tests while improving quality which proved velocity and rigor can compound, not compete

 Velocity without foundations isn't a programme.
 It's a queue of bets.

-When I joined Sykes, there was an active CRO programme in place — but it had stalled in a pattern common to many maturing teams.
+When I joined Sykes, there was an active CRO programme in place but it had stalled in a pattern common to many maturing teams.
 The ideas being generated were disconnected from evidence.
-Tests were running, but the programme wasn't learning fast enough from them: success rates had declined year-on-year, hypotheses lacked evidential grounding, and insights from completed tests weren't systematically feeding back into future ideation.
+Tests were running, but the programme wasn't learning fast enough from them: success rates had declined year-on-year and insights from completed tests weren't feeding back into future ideation effectively.

-The challenge I set myself: build the foundations that make high velocity sustainable — not as a trade-off against quality, but as a system where velocity and quality reinforce each other.
+The challenge I set myself: build the foundations that make high velocity sustainable and not as a trade-off against quality

 I worked across three interconnected layers — each building on the last.